MartianZoo/solarnet/README.md

 Solarnet is a (work-in-progress) open-source game engine for the superlative 2016 board game *[Terraforming Mars](https://www.amazon.com/Indie-Boards-Cards-Terraforming-Board/dp/B01GSYA4K2)*, published by [FryxGames](http://fryxgames.se).

-It is not a way to *play* the game.
-(Good lord, a person would go mad.)
+It's not a way to *play* the game.
 For that, see the [online open-source app](http://terraforming-mars.herokuapp.com) -- and please make sure to [buy a physical copy](https://www.amazon.com/Indie-Boards-Cards-Terraforming-Board/dp/B01GSYA4K2) of the game too!
 There is also an official app for sale in the usual places but I can't vouch for it.

 This is a clean room project unrelated to those apps or to any other existing codebase.

-## Disclaimer
+## Disclaimers

-This project is very much not ready for prime-time.
-If you're intrepid, you can certainly play around with it -- it does a fair amount of stuff already.
-But it is **not ready for prime-time** at all.
-It's so not ready for prime-time that I didn't even realize I said that twice.

-Warnings:

-* It's buggy
-* A few basic things like placing a city tile don't work yet
-* Error messages are criminally unhelpful
-* The command-line UI is hard to figure out
-* Very little of what you'd need to know is written down
-* The code has many stellar examples of how not to write code
+This project is in an early-middle state of its development.
+It's buggy.
+It's not enforcing tile placement rules.
+Error messages are criminally unhelpful.
+The syntax and command-line UI are hard to figure out on your own.
+Much is not written yet.
+And the code has many stellar examples of how not to write code.

 ## Why another game engine?